Research Poster Competition

 - All research must be completed at the time of application.

-- Each abstract and poster will undergo a review process by family physicians on the Commission of Public Health, Clinical Affairs, and Research.
+- Each abstract and poster will undergo a review process by family physicians.
 Applicants whose submissions have been accepted will be notified via email.
 Accepted entries must then submit PDF versions of their posters for winner determination.

 - Of the entries selected for display, the top three residents and top two physicians in both the Primary Research and Evidence-based Review categories and the top two students in all three categories are awarded plaques.
 In addition, the resident winners receive cash prizes and the overall highest-scoring resident receives funding for travel to a national research conference.